Sunday, April 6, 2008

 Me, I like jonnycakes in any guise.
 But I hew to the old ways when I make them at home—through thick or thin.

-East of Bay Jonnycakesjonnycake grays 1 copy
+East of Bay Jonnycakes

 The local cornmeal on this side of the water is Gray’s, from a small grist mill in the village of Adamsville on the Westport, Massachusetts/Little Compton, Rhode Island line.
 For a brief, shining moment (actually, a few years) during the 1990s, Gray’s milled an amazing coarse-grain yellow meal that made the most sensational polenta I have ever had.
 When they stopped making it, I bought up as many bags as possible and hoarded the final one in the freezer for—I’m somewhat embarrassed to say—years, even twice moving house with it.
 Alas, I was compelled to use it up at a certain point when it was starting to yield a slightly off taste, and it is now gone forever.
 But the memory lingers on.
 Serves 4 (about 12 5” cakes).